- How Are Residential Generators Shipped?

-However, you may need to work with your shipping company to ensure that the generator can be unloaded properly.
+However, you may need to work with your shipping company or shipping broker to ensure that the generator set can be unloaded properly.
 In most cases, your generator shipping company will not unload the generator for you – so you may need several able-bodied people, handcarts, dollies, and other such equipment to unload the generator properly.

 How Are Industrial Generators Shipped?

-Large commercial and industrial generators are usually shipped on a flatbed, such as an RGN (removable gooseneck), lowboy, or step-deck flatbed.
-Large industrial generators can often weigh tens of thousands of pounds, and are typically too large to be loaded into a standard semi trailer.
+Large commercial and industrial generators are usually shipped on a flatbed trailer, such as an RGN (removable gooseneck), lowboy, or step-deck flatbed.
+Large industrial generators can often weigh tens of thousands of pounds, and are typically too large to be loaded into a standard semi-trailer.

 In addition, these generators are usually designed to be installed outdoors and to hold up to the elements, so there is no need to use a covered trailer.
 A flatbed is more than adequate for moving large industrial and commercial generators.

 A mid-size industrial generator or small industrial generator can be shipped using similar equipment used for large residential generators.
 When they get to the shipping destination, a crane or construction fork truck is used to unload them and place them outside or in a machinery room.

 How Much Will I Pay To Ship A Generator?

 The answer can vary quite a bit, from a few hundred dollars for a small, residential standby generator, to thousands of dollars to ship a large industrial generator.
 Typically, generator shipping is charged at a per-mile rate, with shorter trips having a higher per-mile rate.
 In contrast, longer trips will have a lower per-mile rate, but will still cost more, since more distance is being covered.